cszach/three.js-pilot/README.md

 And be sure to visit the [demo][demo] page to see `three.js-pilot` in action!
 :rocket:

+If you want to import `three.js-pilot` as a module, use `threejs-pilot.module.js`.

 [demo]: https://you-create.github.io/three.js-pilot/

 ## Why the name?